SimonKocurek/mini-projects/src/main/kotlin/parsejson/README.md

 Parser compatible with RFC-8259 JSON standard.

 > Throws JsonParsingException if invalid JSON is provided.
+>
+> Throws StackOverflowError if JSON nesting is too deep.
+>   Maximum depth depends on the call-stack size.
+>   This should not happen unless the provided  JSON has thousands of layers of nesting.

 > Return Object of one of the types:
 > - `Map<String, Any?>` - object